xsoameix/compiler-writing/README.md

     Formulate an algorithm to perform the translation assuming infix expressions consisting of single-letter variables and the four arithmetic operators.

 6. Investigate the possibility of obtaining precedence functions for an expression in APL.
 What difficulties, if any, are there in obtaining these functions?

+## Exercises 7-2

+1. Prove that in an operator grammar every sentential form cannot contain two consecutive nonterminals.

+2. Given the grammar

+        E → T | E - T
+        T → F | T * F
+        F → P | 𝜃 P
+        P → i | ( E )

+    Obtain the following:

+    (a) The phrases and prime phrases of the sentential forms

+        𝜃(i-i), i-i*i, i*i-𝜃i, T-T*F, P-𝜃P

+    (b) Operator precedence matrix

+    (c) Precedence functions for the grammar, if they exist

+    (d) The table of allowable adjacent operator pairs

+    (e) The parse (as in Table 7-10) for the input strings 𝜃(i-i) and (i-𝜃i)

+3. Given the grammar

+        E → I | E ≡ I
+        I → D | I ⊃ D
+        D → C | D ∨ C
+        C → S | C ∧ S
+        S → P | ¬ P
+        P → t | f | ( E )

+    Obtain the following:

+    (a) Operator precedence matrix

+    (b) The parse (as in Table 7-10) for the input strings t⊃f, t∧f∨t, ¬(t∨f)≡t

+    (c) Precedence functions for the grammar, if they exist

+4. Formulate an algorithm which has as input a given grammar, and produces as output, a table of allowable adjacent operator pairs.

+5. Prove that in an operator grammar "if bX occurs in a sentential form 𝜙, where b is a terminal and X is a nonterminal, then any phrase of 𝜙 containing b also contains X."

+6. Prove that in an operator grammar no phrase in a sentential form is immediately preceded (or followed) by non terminal symbols.